Rong-Zhi/ReinforcementLearning/README.md

 E8: Policy gradients -- Actor Critic method with Continuous Montain Car environment by tensorflow.
 Using Gaussian policy with RBF kernel(with baselien), still some bugs(large variance in the end).
 I guess it is the problem of the environment, the original code given by denny britz doesn't work properly either....

 some tips for policy gradient: normalize the states into zero mean and unit variance and transform them into RBF features.
 Using advantage function(td error) to update both estimators instead of td-target.
+Try the algorithm in other environment